Appinventiv Call Button

 This would help service providers to address the issues and offer discounts or service credits to prevent customers from leaving their services.

-With the rising competition in the market to attract more subscribers, it has become crucial for telecom operators to set optimal prices for their products and services.
+With rising competition to attract more subscribers, it has become crucial for telecom operators to set optimal prices for their products and services.

-With the help of data analytics, telecom operators can gain accurate data insights and create optimal pricing strategies by analyzing customers’ reactions to different pricing strategies, purchase history, and competitor pricing.
+With data analytics, telecom operators can gain accurate insights and develop optimal pricing strategies by analyzing customers’ reactions to different pricing plans, purchase histories, and competitors’ pricing.

-In addition, telecom providers can maximize their ROI, identify the perceived value of their product or services, and improve their sales team’s effectiveness.
+In addition, telecom providers can maximize ROI, identify the perceived value of their products and services, and improve the effectiveness of their sales teams.

-Optimizing the pricing strategy based on profit and revenue earned can boost sales, help gain more customers, and most importantly, retain loyal customers.
+Optimizing the pricing strategy based on profit and revenue can boost sales, attract more customers, and, most importantly, retain loyal customers.

 [Also Read: How Much Does It Cost to Develop a Telecom App Like My WE?]

-Big data for telecom industry helps companies retain customers and attract new subscribers by offering new services and content.
+Big data for the telecom industry helps companies retain customers and attract new subscribers by offering new services and content.
 But how do they know what their customers want?
-Big data analytics helps telecom companies to build a customer persona and guess the needs and interests of their customers.
+Big data analytics helps telecom companies build customer personas and predict their customers’ needs and interests.

-The right content and flexible offerings retain old customers, attract new ones, and increase operator’s revenues.
+The right content and flexible offerings retain old customers, attract new ones, and increase the operator’s revenues.

-Let’s take Netflix for example.
-It earns up to 75% on purchases offered by a recommendation system based on both personalized and collaborative algorithms.
+Let’s take Netflix, for example.
+It earns up to 75% on purchases recommended by a recommendation system that combines personalized and collaborative algorithms.

-Big data solutions help understand customer behavior by reviewing how they use the services offered by the telecom.
-A detailed analysis of purchase history, service preferences, and customer feedback enables customized product offering to target the right audience at the right time.
+Big data solutions help understand customer behavior by analyzing how they use the telecom’s services.
+A detailed analysis of purchase history, service preferences, and customer feedback enables a customized product offering to target the right audience at the right time.

-Based on industry estimates, telcos annually lose approximately 2.8% of their revenues to leakage and fraud, costing the industry approximately US $40 billion every year.
+Based on industry estimates, telcos annually lose approximately 2.8% of their revenue to leakage and fraud, costing the industry approximately US$ 40 billion.

-Big data analytics can protect the telecommunication industry against such fraud.
+Big data analytics can protect the telecommunications industry against such fraud.
 It can recognize phrases typical of cybercriminals and intercept spam mailings and calls.
-For instance, a Chinese mobile operator launched an app called Sky Shield, which utilizes big data and AI technologies to prevent fraud in the telecom sector.
+For instance, a Chinese mobile operator launched an app called Sky Shield that uses big data and AI to prevent fraud in the telecom sector.

 The police provided the developers with a database of fraud cases that helped Sky Shield to recognize fraudulent communication behavior, differentiate it from normal calls, and intercept spam calls and texts.